justinaquak/decentralized-exchange/README.md

 ![image](https://user-images.githubusercontent.com/72204360/198324490-12f56bad-6efd-49df-9aea-a375da170685.png)

-Change the default network to goerli for example or your prefered net
+Change the default network to goerli for example or your prefered net in ```hardhat.config.js```.
+We will be using localhost in for demo purposes.

 ![image](https://user-images.githubusercontent.com/72204360/198324434-3b89acbb-c4b8-4f80-a7f6-24478e65e91d.png)

 ## For Local Hardhat Network
-For users using the ```npx hardhat node``` command, accounts are already fixed and preconfigured, no actions is needed
+Users must start the hardhat server using the ```npx hardhat node``` command, accounts are already fixed and preconfigured, no actions is required

 ![image](https://user-images.githubusercontent.com/72204360/198326003-93bb13d2-2142-4842-88a4-9b3851cb8240.png)

-After the server has been hosted with ```node server```:
+After which, start the server with ```node server```:

 ![image](https://user-images.githubusercontent.com/72204360/198327240-791a0c68-c055-4346-8edf-712dadd7485e.png)

-Create another terminal for the client with to ```npm start```:
+Create another terminal for the client and to run the client use the command ```npm start```:

 ![image](https://user-images.githubusercontent.com/72204360/198327541-e472636d-d9b0-4fe1-9309-f5bc976e73b1.png)